 Students who have an ISIC card, get a 10% off.
 Please send us in advance a copy of your ISIC card (by fax or by e-mail).

 The course is open to anyone over the age of 18 who has completed secondary education.
-In order to take part in the Summer School one has to fill in the application form and send it to the School until the 31st of May 2014.
+In order to take part in the Summer School one has to fill in the application form.

 After the school has confirmed receiving the application form the Summer School fee should be paid into the School's bank account and an acknowledgement of payment should be sent to the School not later than on 30th of June 2014.
 After having received the acknowledgement the School will send an invitation and further details of the program.